Lac Pika: Geography

-From the mouth of Lake Pika, the current follows the course of the Pika River on 20.5 km consecutively, the course of the Pikauba River on 35.0 km north to the confluence with Kenogami Lake; it crosses this lake for 17.6 km north-east until dam of Portage-des-Roches; it follows the course of the Chicoutimi River on 26.2 km to the east, then the northeast and the course of the Saguenay River on 114.6 km east to Tadoussac where it merges with the Saint Lawrence estuary.
+From the mouth of Lac Pika, the current follows the course of the Pika River on 20.5 km consecutively, the course of the Pikauba River on 35.0 km north to the confluence with Kenogami Lake; it crosses this lake for 17.6 km north-east until dam of Portage-des-Roches; it follows the course of the Chicoutimi River on 26.2 km to the east, then the northeast and the course of the Saguenay River on 114.6 km east to Tadoussac where it merges with the Saint Lawrence estuary.

 Toponymy

 The toponym "Lac Pika" was formalized on December 5, 1968, by the Commission de toponymie du Québec.